tschm/ts-timeseries/README.md

 ```

 ## Operators
-We provide various functions to map and analyse time series data and matrices.
+We provide various functions to map and analyze time series data and matrices.

 ## Availability
 This package is available in the Maven repository of the author.